-- (1) Subject to subclause (2), a person may leave the premises to: - attend work (whether paid or voluntary, including for charitable purposes); or (a) - (b) attend an educational institution; or - (c) do anything necessary to attend that work or educational institution including, but not limited to, taking children to child care, an early childhood educational facility, a school or another educational facility. - (2) A person may leave the premises under subclause (1) only if it is not reasonably practicable for the person: - (a) to work from the premises; or - to obtain the educational services provided by the educational institution from (b) the premises.
+- (1) Subject to subclause (2), a person may leave the premises to: - (a) attend work (whether paid or voluntary, including for charitable or religious purposes); or - (b) attend an educational institution; or - (c) do anything necessary to attend that work or educational institution including, but not limited to, taking a child to: - childcare, an early childhood educational facility, a school or another educational facility; - (ii) another person's premises for child-minding under Clause 7(1)(b)(iii). - (2) A person may leave the premises under subclause (1) only if it is not reasonably practicable for the person:

+- (a) to work from the premises; or - (b) to obtain the educational services provided by the educational institution from the premises.